 Due to their harsh habitat, red mangroves have a unique reproduction method.
 In this case, they exhibit both sexual and asexual forms of reproduction.
 Sexually, they reproduce through a process known as viviparous germination and asexually through vegetative propagation.

 In sexual reproduction, red mangroves produce small, white, or yellow flowers that grow in clusters at the end of the branches.
-The flowers are pollinated by insects and then develop into small, green, or red-brown fruits called propagules.
+Insects pollinate the flowers, which subsequently turn into small, green or reddish-brown fruits known as propagules.
 The propagule is usually long and pencil-shaped and contains a single seed.

 The propagule grows and develops while still attached to the parent plant.
 When they mature, they fall off the tree and float in the water until they reach a suitable habitat.
 Once the propagule roots itself into the mud or sand, it grows into a new tree.